Camberwick had its village green and Trumpton its town square.But Chigley didn't really have a central hub.

 Chigley Potterywas owned and run by Harry Farthing,who was both a ceramics potter and stone sculptor and had a suitably bohemian beard.

-His daughter Winnie was also featured regularly,took a lot of trips on the train and was the only child that lived in Chigley.
+His daughter Winnie was also featured regularly,took a lot of trips on the train and was the only child that we saw who lived in Chigley.

-No sign of a Mrs Farthing,and I'm pretty sure she was never even mentioned either.
+No sign of a Mrs Farthing,and I'm certain she was never mentioned either.

 Only one interior room was ever shown -the studio above the front door with the big round window.
 3rd pic.

 Potentially one of the most memorable bits in Chigley,with the convergence of cranes,trains and boats.

-When it should've been centre stage as a high-victorian wrought iron,steam-powered effort with some bright paintwork and lots of puffing and clunking sound effects.
+Instead of being centre stage as a high-victorian wrought iron,steam-powered effort with some bright paintwork and lots of puffing and clunking noises.

 And the equally non-descript "wharfinger",Mr.Swallow,didn't exactly help to "lift" things either.

-Quite apart from knowing what a "wharfinger" actually was or what he was supposed to do.
+Quite apart from knowing what a "wharfinger" actually was and what he was supposed to do.

 He was usually to be found up on the viaduct talking to the train occupants,or at the controls of the crane.

 Although the 2nd pic,below,shows him in the only interior shot of the Wharf building that we're ever shown.

 The river/canal was the exclusive domain of Mr.S.Rumpling,the "bargee",pic 3.

 With a barge that just looked nice and went "chug-chug",he had no personality or a decent song to compensate.